snayfach/MicrobeCensus/README.md

 In short, AGS is estimated by aligning reads to a set of universal single-copy gene families present in nearly all cellular microbes (Bacteria, Archaea, Fungi).
 Because these genes occur once per genome, the average genome size of a microbial community is inversely proportional to the fraction of reads which hit these genes.

+Once AGS is obtained, it becomes possible to obtain the total coverage of microbial genomes present in a sample (genome equivalents = total bp sequenced/AGS in bp), which can be useful for normalizing gene abundances.

 ### Requirements
 * Python dependencies (installed via setup.py): Numpy, BioPython
 * Supported platforms: Mac OSX, Unix/Linux; Windows not currently supported